ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 approach is to start with a variable with start value one and multiply with ten, until the result is larger than our function argument.
-As division is generally slower than multiplication, and on microcontrollers a native [div]{.op} operation may be not available at all, we will try to use multiply operations.
+As division is generally slower than multiplication, and on microcontrollers a native [div] operation may be not available at all, we will try to use multiply operations.
 So we may start with a [proc] like